marcoantoniocorallo/config-Parser/README.md

     goofy = $sect1.var2;
 }
 ```
 In case of **duplicate identifiers** (sections or variables of the same section), **an error will be raised**.

-The data structure defined in the module DataStructure provides also a method for removing a section and one for removing a single binding.
+The data structure built is a map `[section, [var, value] ]`; the implementation defined in the module DataStructure provides also a method for removing a section and one for removing a single binding.

 It also provides a *pretty-printer* that prints the structure in the format of configuration files, so it can be used for *serializing* the structure.